 Sole proprietorships do not produce a separate business entity and are not distinct from the owner.
 This means that the business assets and liabilities are not separate from the owner’s personal assets and liabilities.
 As a result, the owner can be held personally liable for the debts and obligations of the business, including any lawsuits.

-To summarize, the advantages and disadvantages of a sole proprietorship in Florida are:
+The advantages and disadvantages of a sole proprietorship in Florida

 - Easy registration